CarbonLDP/angular-carbonldp/README.md

 ## Usage

+To use this library, you have to follow three steps:
+ 1. **Initialization** of your Carbon context
+ 2. **Provision** of the context to your app
+ 3. **Injection** of the desired context to your app

 ### Initialization

-In the file where you are bootstrapping your Angular2 application (commonly boot.ts), you need to initialize the active Carbon's context you are going to use across your application.
+In the bootstrapping file of your Angular2 application (commonly main.ts), you need to initialize the active Carbon's context you are going to use across your application.
+The contexts with which you can initialize your Carbon instance can be the following:
+ - App Context
+ - Platform Context

 #### App Context